-AIMS Cameroon is one of the six centres of the African Institute for Mathematical Sciences (AIMS) which is a pan-African network of centres of excellence for postgraduate education, research and outreach in mathematical sciences.
-The other centres are based in South Africa, Senegal, Ghana, Tanzania and Rwanda.
-AIMS mission is to enable Africa’s brightest students to flourish as independent thinkers, problem solvers and innovators capable of propelling Africa’s future scientific, educational and economic self-sufficiency.
+AIMS Cameroon is one of the six centers of the African Institute for Mathematical Sciences (AIMS) which is a Pan-African network of centers of excellence for postgraduate education, research and outreach in mathematical sciences.
+The other centers can be located in South Africa, Senegal, Ghana, Tanzania, and Rwanda.
+AIMS mission is to enable Africa’s brightest students to flourish as independent thinkers, problem solvers, and innovators capable of propelling Africa’s future scientific, educational and economic self-sufficiency.
 AIMS-Cameroon, established in 2013, is located in Limbe in the South-West Region of Cameroon which is one of the two English speaking regions in Cameroon.

-The AIMS Cameroon Research Centre is being installed in a building contiguous to the main campus.
-This will provide working space for researchers, the Postdocs and the PhD students, as well as accommodation for visiting researchers
+The AIMS Cameroon Research Centre is situated in Limbe, adjacent to the main AIMS campus.
+This building provides a working space for researchers, the Postdocs and the Ph.D. students, as well as accommodation for visiting researchers.

-In Limbe, AIMS-Cameroon is located in Crystal Gardens, near the Botanical Garden with its cared for garden that has a large array of fascinating plants and runs alongside the Limbe river; and the Zoological Garden hosting rain forest animals mainly apes (gorillas and chimpanzees), crocodiles, snakes, antelopes and lots of weaver birds.
+In Limbe, AIMS-Cameroon is located in Crystal Gardens, near the Botanical Garden.
+This garden which is a significant center of attraction has a vast array of fascinating plants and runs alongside the Limbe river; and the Zoological Garden hosting rain forest animals mainly apes (gorillas and chimpanzees), crocodiles, snakes, antelopes and lots of weaver birds.
 Situated at the East Coast of the Limbe Sub Division, Bimbia, the Historic Slave Trade Market is also a place worthy to see during your stay in Limbe.

 Science and technology are powerful forces for progress in global society and the global economy.
-For Africa to benefit fully from these forces it must build a strong indigenous capacity in both.
+For Africa to benefit fully from these forces, it must build a robust indigenous capacity in both.

-Mathematics underpins most of modern life – information and communication technology, genetics, medicine, finance, demographics and planning.
-Without mathematical training Africans will be unable to access the full power of new technologies to solve their countries’ problems.
+Mathematics underpins most of modern life – information and communication technology, genetics, medicine, finance, demographics, and planning.
+Without scientific training, Africans will be unable to access the full power of new technologies to solve their countries’ problems.

 Through its graduate programme and public outreach activities, AIMS influences choices at school and university level, drawing bright young Africans into mathematical and scientific careers.